 As before, the PRRI delegation collaborates with other organisations and public sector scientists active in the field of modern biotechnology.

-Statements by the PRRI delegation
+Statements prepared by the PRRI delegation

 - Assessment and Review of the Effectiveness of the Cartagena Protocol (CPB)